Semiconductors PPT and PDF Report Free

 Also See: OLED Technology Seminar PPT

 The energy bands present in the solids are as below:

 - Forbidden gap

-- Conduction band: The energy band formed due to the merging of energy levels associated with the free electrons is called as conduction band.
+- Conduction band: The energy band formed due to the merging of energy levels associated with the free electrons is called as the conduction band.

-- Forbidden gap: The energy gap which divides the conduction band and valence band are known as forbidden band or forbidden gap.
+- Forbidden gap: The energy gap which divides the conduction band and valence band is known as forbidden band or forbidden gap.
 The energy associated with forbidden band is called as energy gap and is denoted by and is measured in electron volt (eV).
 Therefore, 1ev = 1.62* 10^-19.
 In the conductors, the forbidden gap overlap and the energy gap will be large in the insulators.
 In the semiconductors, the energy gap will be very small.
 The diagrammatical representation of these energy gaps are explained below:

 Fig1: Energy Band Theory of Conductors